pasnox/qwbfsmanager/README.md

 # Project Description
 QWBFS Manager provides a cross platform Qt 4 GUI for working with hard disk drives that have been formatted to the WBFS file system.
-This is a cross platform 32/64bits (Windows, Mac OS X, Linux/Unix like) alternative to [WBFS Manager](http://wbfsmanager.codeplex.com/).
+This is a cross platform 32/64bits (Windows, OS X, Linux/Unix like) alternative to [WBFS Manager](http://wbfsmanager.codeplex.com/).

 [Downloads](https://github.com/pasnox/qwbfsmanager/releases) - [Downloads Feed](http://to-be-changed)